Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Shaders.md

 ### setShaderInt(obj:String, uniform:String, value:Int):Void
 Sets the <ins>specified uniform **integer type** variable</ins> within the shader, a new value.

-- `obj` - The object tag name rendered from a shader to be used.
+- `obj` - The given object tag name rendered from a shader to be used.
 - `uniform` - The specified uniform integer type variable to set a new value to.
 - `value` - The new integer value to set to.